MRZ OCR SDK — for ID Cards, Driver Licenses, Visas, and Passports

 Below is an example from the specification issued by the ICAO.

-Characters in the MRZ contain the following information:
+Characters in the MRZ OCR SDK contain the following information:

 There are several standardized MRZ formats: